dylanreid7/dylanreid.me/notes/cs-app.md

 instruction set of the target machine, and the conventions followed by the operat- ing system.
-The gcc C compiler generates its output in the form of *assembly code*, a textual representation of the machine code giving the individual instructions in the program. gcc then invokes both an *assembler* and a *linker* to generate the exe- cutable machine code from the assembly code.
+The gcc C compiler generates its output in the form of *assembly code*, a textual representation of the machine code giving the individual instructions in the program. gcc then invokes both an *assembler* and a *linker* to generate the executable machine code from the assembly code.
 In this chapter, we will take a close look at machine code and its human-readable representation as assembly code.

 So why should we spend our time learning machine code?
-Even though com- pilers do most of the work in generating assembly code, being able to read and understand it is an important skill for serious programmers.
+Even though compilers do most of the work in generating assembly code, being able to read and understand it is an important skill for serious programmers.
 By invoking the com- piler with appropriate command-line parameters, the compiler will generate a file showing its output in assembly-code form.
 By reading this code, we can under- stand the optimization capabilities of the compiler and analyze the underlying inefficiencies in the code.

 Whereas a 32-bit machine can only make use of around 4 gigabytes (232 bytes) of random-access memory, current 64-bit machines can use up to 256 terabytes (248 bytes).

-The Intel processor line, colloquially referred to as *x86*, has followed a long, evo- lutionary development.
-It started with one of the first single-chip, 16-bit micropro- cessors, where many compromises had to be made due to the limited capabilities of integrated circuit technology at the time.
-Since then, it has grown to take ad- vantage of technology improvements as well as to satisfy the demands for higher performance and for supporting more advanced operating systems.
+The Intel processor line, colloquially referred to as *x86*, has followed a long, evolutionary development.
+It started with one of the first single-chip, 16-bit microprocessors, where many compromises had to be made due to the limited capabilities of integrated circuit technology at the time.
+Since then, it has grown to take advantage of technology improvements as well as to satisfy the demands for higher performance and for supporting more advanced operating systems.

-Intel has
-had several names for their processor line, including *IA32*, for “Intel Architecture 32-bit,” and most recently *Intel64*, the 64-bit extension to IA32, which we will refer to as *x86-64*.
+Intel has had several names for their processor line, including *IA32*, for “Intel Architecture 32-bit,” and most recently *Intel64*, the 64-bit extension to IA32, which we will refer to as *x86-64*.

 <img src="/static/img/notes/cs-app/cs-app-3-1.png">